anax291/TasteOfDecor/README.md

 ---

 > In the end I would just like to say, It was a great experience working on this project.
-We come to learn so many new things, as mentioned above.
-We implemented all these things for the first time in our project.
+We came to learn so many new things, as mentioned above.
+We implemented many of the things for the first time in our project.